11 Warning Signs You Might Have Type 2 Diabetesby David Mendosa Patient Advocate

 Patches of skin that get dark

-A somewhat less common symptom of type 2 diabetes is a condition that our doctors call acanthosis nigricans.
-Some of your skin may turn brown or black and may look velvety.
-It usually shows up in the armpits and neck and can be a result of the insulin resistance that type 2 diabetes causes.
+A common symptom of type 2 diabetes is a condition called acanthosis nigricans.
+Some of your skin may turn brown or black and may look and feel velvety.
+It usually shows up in the armpits and neck and can be a result of the insulin resistance that is associated with type 2 diabetes.

 Other skin problems

 Your skin may feel itchy or it may tingle.
 Even worse, you may not be able to feel it at all.
 Your feet or hands may have burning pain and swell up.
 These are signs that your diabetes has already begun to damage the nerves of your body.
-The good news is that you reverse every one of these symptoms and the conditions that they cause.
+The good news is that with early and appropriate treatment you may be able to reverse every one of these symptoms.